Sean McGrath (philosopher)

 Sean Joseph McGrath (born 1966) is a Canadian philosopher and Professor of Philosophy at Memorial University of Newfoundland.
 He is known for his published work in the history of philosophy and the philosophy of religion.

-Major single-authored works include The Dark Ground of Spirit: Schelling and the Unconscious (2012), Thinking Nature: An Essay in Negative Ecology (2019), and The Philosophical Foundations of the Late Schelling: The Turn to the Positive (2021).
+Major single-authored works include The Dark Ground of Spirit: Schelling and the Unconscious (2012), Thinking Nature: An Essay in Negative Ecology (2019), The Philosophical Foundations of the Late Schelling: The Turn to the Positive (2021), and Political Eschatology (2023).
 McGrath was awarded the President's Award for Outstanding Research at Memorial University in 2012.
 He was inducted into the Royal Society of Canada as Member of the College of New Scholars in 2014.
 In 2022, in collaboration with the Centre of the Cross, McGrath released a series of podcasts on secular Christianity called Secular Christ.

 Career

-In 2002 McGrath earned his PhD in Philosophy at the University of Toronto under the supervision of Graeme Nicholson.
-After many years of teaching and studying at the University of Freiburg, first as a Humboldt fellow and later as a doctoral candidate, McGrath earned his PhD in Theology from the Christian Theological Academy in Warsaw in 2017 under the supervision of Andrzej Wierciński.
+In 2002 McGrath earned his PhD in philosophy at the University of Toronto under the supervision of Graeme Nicholson.
+After many years of teaching and studying at the University of Freiburg, first as a Humboldt fellow and later as a doctoral candidate, McGrath earned his PhD in theology from the Christian Theological Academy in Warsaw in 2017.
 McGrath taught philosophy at the University of Toronto from 2002 to 2003, at Mount Saint Mary's University from 2003 to 2004, at Mount Allison University from 2004 to 2007, and since 2007 at Memorial University.
-He was Visiting Professor in the School of Religious Studies at McGill University from 2019 to 2020.
-Since 2021, he is Adjunct Professor in Religious Studies at McGill.
+He was visiting professor in the School of Religious Studies at McGill University from 2019 to 2020.
+Since 2021, he is adjunct professor in Religious Studies at McGill.

-McGrath’s publications since graduating from the University of Toronto in 2002 fall broadly into the area known as continental philosophy, but with an interdisciplinary focus that encompasses religion, ecology, and depth psychology.
+McGrath's publications since graduating from the University of Toronto in 2002 fall broadly into the area known as continental philosophy, but with an interdisciplinary focus that encompasses religion, ecology, and depth psychology.
 Three areas are predominant in his output: (1) the philosophy of religion and Christian theology; (2) the philosophy of nature; and (3) the philosophy of psychology.

-A major theme of his work concerns the legacy of religion in secular society.

-In his PhD dissertation, which became his first book, The Early Heidegger and Medieval Philosophy: Phenomenology for the Godforsaken (2006, reprinted 2013), McGrath argued that Heidegger, an ex-seminarian and formerly devout Catholic, had secularised Christian concepts in Being and Time.
-Theodore Kisiel described Phenomenology for the Godforsaken as “a systematic and detailed dismantling of Heidegger’s deconstruction of medieval scholasticism” (back cover).
-The book was widely praised.

-McGrath’s second book, Heidegger: A (Very) Critical Introduction, extended the theological analysis of Heidegger into political terrain.
-McGrath argued for a clear connection between Heidegger’s Nazi sympathies and his relationship to Christianity.
-More controversial than Phenomenology for the Godforsaken, the book was also widely reviewed.

-John Hughes described the book as “one of the clearest and most elegantly written [accounts of Heidegger] I have come across”.